-Most of us learn about sexuality in the context of fear and were taught to be afraid of sexuality on some level: you might get hurt.
+Most of us learn about sexuality in the context of fear.
+We were taught to be afraid of sexuality on some level: you might get hurt.
 You might get an STI.
 You might get pregnant.
 He might treat you badly.
 She might trap you.
 You might get raped.

-Most of American sex education focuses on the risks of pregnancy and sexually transmitted infections and, as I pointed out in my TEDx talk, even the way we talk about sex is often phrased in deficits and through an external locus of control: losing virginity, giving it up, giving someone else an orgasm, making them come, etc.
+Most American sex education focuses on the risks of pregnancy and sexually transmitted infections.
+And, as I pointed out in my TEDx talk, even the way we talk about sex is often phrased in deficits and through an external locus of control.
+Losing virginity, giving it up, giving someone else an orgasm, making them come, etc.

 We learn sexuality through this lens of fear and yet sexuality is really exciting.
-We get a thrill in our bodies when we begin to wake up to our own eroticism.
-We get tingly when we have sexual firsts like a first kiss, first fondle, first intimate moment, first date, first hand job, first sex.
+There is a thrill in our bodies when we begin to wake up to our own eroticism.
+We get tingly when we have sexual firsts.
+A first kiss, first fondle, first intimate moment, first date, first hand job, first sex.

 Here is the thing about excitement and fear: they feel the same in the body.
 So it can be hard to distinguish between them.

-If you remember a time when you were abandoned by someone who was supposed to be there for you, someone who was supposed to love you like a parent, then you know the genesis of that fear.
-Maybe you were abandoned at birth and were adopted by someone else; maybe a parent left you when you were young like my mother left me and my sisters.
+If you remember a time when someone abandoned you who was supposed to be there for you, someone who was supposed to love you like a parent, then you know the genesis of that fear.
+Maybe someone abandoned you at birth and someone else adopted you.
+Or a parent left you when you were young like my mother left me and my sisters.

-Maybe no one left physically, but one of your parents or caretakers were too drunk, too high, too sick, too depressed, or too neglectful to care for you — so even though they were physically there, they still abandoned you, even if they didn’t mean to.
+Perhaps no one left physically, but one of your parents or caretakers was too drunk, too high, too sick, too depressed, or too neglectful to care for you.
+So even though they were physically there, they still abandoned you, even if they didn’t mean to.
 Maybe the rejections or abandonments came on a smaller scale, but they still got woven into an internal story about your unworthiness or unloveable-ness.

-These wounds cut so deep, and we lodge into our psyche a deep fear of being left.
+These wounds cut so deep, and we lodge into our psyche a deep fear of someone leaving.

 So now you might chase a ring because it gives you a false sense of security.
 (I say “false” because just because you marry doesn’t mean it’s forever.)
 Or you might protect yourself and not let yourself get too close to anyone… because that’s dangerous and makes you too vulnerable.
 But as long as you fear being vulnerable with others, no one will be able to get as close to you as you want them to.